How Much Does a Lawyer Cost in Georgia?

 Some attorney fees are set out in statutory law.
 This is unusual, but fees are sometimes regulated by law in certain in probate or bankruptcy proceedings.

 It’s important to have a basic understanding of attorney fee structures, but it is just as important to communicate with your attorney.
 If you have questions about fees or costs, don’t hesitate to ask at any point.
-A good Georgia attorney should be happy to discuss their attorney fee structure with you.
+Call Butler Law Firm today if you need an experienced GA personal injury lawyer.